 How can I be a strong candidate for medical school?

 Two-Step Process for Acceptance

 After the application is submitted, competitive students will be invited to move to the second step, the interview.
 GPA and MCAT scores are most often used to choose students to advance to the interview.
-The average GPA for students admitted to Texas medical schools in 2015 was 3.74, and the average MCAT score was 508.9 for the new MCAT and 31.9 for the older MCAT.
+The average GPA for students admitted to Texas medical schools in 2017 was 3.75, and the average MCAT score was 509.1 for the new MCAT and 27.8 for the old MCAT.
 Competitive students are encouraged to fulfill all course prerequisites during their first two-and-a-half years, take the MCAT by the spring of their junior year, and apply to medical school during the summer after their junior year.
 If students do not have a competitive GPA and MCAT score, we recommend postponing application until the student gains competitive scores.

 - Clinical Experience.
 The medical schools are looking for evidence that you are already involved in medical service.
 Begin by volunteering for one shift a week at a local hospital.
 Add shadowing a physician, going on an HBU medical mission trip or working at a medical clinic.

 - Participate in Campus Activities.
 Medical schools will be interested in what you did during your undergraduate years inside and outside of the classroom.
 In addition to AED, participate in Student Government, student groups, service organizations or any other area where you have an interest.